mzmine/mzmine_documentation/docs/getting_started.md

 ## Download

-Download MZmine 3 portable versions or installers from GitHub:
+Download mzmine portable versions or installers from GitHub:

 [https://github.com/mzmine/mzmine3/releases/latest](https://github.com/mzmine/mzmine3/releases/latest)

 ## Install

-MZmine should work on Windows, macOS, and Linux using either the installers or the portable versions.
+mzmine should work on Windows, macOS, and Linux using either the installers or the portable versions.
 There are **NO** further requirements as MZmine packages a specific Java Virtual Machine.
 This means the local Java installation has **no** impact on MZmine.
 Windows users might be warned that MZmine is not signed or from a trusted source and have to click run anyways.

 Before creating your first project, we recommend to [set the preferences](#set-user-preferences).